flot/flot/API.md

 y axis instead of the x axis; note that the bar end points are still defined in the same way so you'll probably want to swap the coordinates if you've been plotting vertical bars first.

+Area and bar charts normally start from zero, regardless of the data's range.
+This is because they convey information through size, and starting from a different value would distort their meaning.
+In cases where the fill is purely for decorative purposes, however, "zero" allows you to override this behavior.
+It defaults to true for filled lines and bars; setting it to false tells the series to use the same automatic scaling as an un-filled line.

 For lines, "steps" specifies whether two adjacent data points are connected with a straight (possibly diagonal) line or with first a